SEARCH WITH THE PROGRAM FINDER

 Specifically, it looks to introduce students to three main dimensions within the sector: e‐ commerce & technology industry,design & usability, and legal aspects.

 The main objective of this module is to help students develop creative thinking skills and the ability to move from conceptual thinking to taking action.
 The skills practiced in the course include the ability to gain deep insights about users, to use these insights for defining and reframing problems into actionable statements, and generating ideas aimed at creating alternative solutions and approaches to the identified problem.
 Furthermore, students will learn to carry out practical experiments that create new learning on aspects central to the successful realization of the idea.

 The aim of this module is to enable you to contribute to the design, planning, implementation and evaluation of organizational projects in order to link strategy to execution while improving your managerial practice.

-API students in Barcelona can choose from three different housing options.
-Students may choose to live with a host family, in a student apartment, or in a student dormitory.
-Internet access is included in all three options.
+API students in Barcelona can choose from two different housing options.
+Students may choose to live with a host family or in a student dormitory.
+Internet access is included in both options.

 Students who choose to live with families share a double room with a fellow API student and be provided with 2 meals per day and laundry service.
 Students can opt for a single room for an additional fee.